The EU AI Act: a TL;DR; summary, without the histrionics

 Commentary & reflection

 It would also be good to see some more concrete guidance of what constitutes a substantive change requiring a re-assessment of conformity.
 What constitutes sufficient human oversight, also requires some more concrete guidance.
+Hopefully this comes out of the related standards efforts currently being worked on by various stakeholders.

-Outside the above two points, I have no major concerns with the act.
+Outside the above points, I have no major concerns with the act.
 In particular, the considerations regarding prohibited and high-risk uses of AI are sensible, and the technical requirements are in line with industry best practices.

 What should developers and users of AI do right now?